prkumar/uplink-protobuf/README.md

 the JSON conversion.
 These decorators are available through the `uplink_protobuf.json_options` submodule.

-#### Options for JSON Parsing
+#### Options for Sending JSON Requests

-Here are options that can be used with `@returns.json`, to control the conversion of JSON responses to protobuf messages:
+Here are options that can be used with `@json`, to control the conversion of protobuf messages to JSON objects:

 - `@json_options.include_default_value_fields`: This decorator
-  indicates that JSON output should include fields with their default values.By default, default values are omitted if the field is not set.
+  indicates that the JSON output should include fields with their default values.
+By default, default values are omitted if the field is not set.
 - `@json_options.preserve_proto_field_names`: This decorator indicates
-  that the JSON output should use the proto field name as the JSON name.
+  that the JSON output should use the proto field names as the JSON names.
-  By default, the JSON printer converts the proto field names to lowerCamelCase and uses that as the JSON name.
+  By default, the JSON printer converts each proto field name to lowerCamelCase and uses that as the JSON name.
 - `@json_options.use_integers_for_enums`: This decorator indicates that
   the JSON output should use the numerical value of a proto enum value, instead of the name of the enum value.
 By default, the name of an enum value is used in the JSON output.

-#### Options for JSON Output
+#### Options for Parsing JSON Responses

-Next, here are options that can be used with `@json`, to control the conversion of protobuf messages to JSON objects:
+Next, Here are options that can be used with `@returns.json`, to control the conversion of JSON responses to protobuf messages:

 - `@json_options.ignore_unknown_fields`: This decorator indicates
   that the JSON parser should ignore unknown fields in parsing.
   By default, the JSON parser raises an error if it encounters an unknown field.

 Finally, here's an example of a `Consumer` that uses these options:
 ```python
 from uplink import Consumer, post, Body
 from uplink_protobuf import json_options